craflin/LockFreeQueue/README.md

 * [LockFreeQueueSlow3.h](LockFreeQueueSlow3.h) - Another lock free queue almost as fast as LockFreeQueue.h.
 * [MutexLockQueue.h](MutexLockQueue.h) - A naive queue implementation that uses a conventional mutex lock (CriticalSecion / pthread-Mutex).
 * [SpinLockQueue.h](SpinLockQueue.h) - A naive queue implementation that uses an atomic TestAndSet-lock.

+And for the fun of it, here is a multi-producer multi-consumer LIFO queue:

+* [LockFreeLifoQueue.h](LockFreeLifoQueue.h) - A lock free multi-producer multi-consumer bounded LIFO queue.

 #### References